Kylie Jenner Raises Half A Million Dollars For Charity Through Lip Kit Sales

 “at least they are doing something other companys (sic) don’t even care”

-And while Kylie could arguably donate money without the help of lip kit sales, she’s raising awareness through her company— something her fans have taken notice of.
+And while Kylie could arguably donate money without the help of lip kit sales, she’s raising awareness through her company — something her fans have taken notice of.

 “Such a beautiful thing @kyliejenner is doing”